 That said, there are some general guidelines that can help you to select bags that are carry-on kosher.
 Obviously, giving these limitations a wide berth increases the likelihood that your new luggage won’t be made suddenly obsolete by new regulations.

 The maximum size for a carry-on is determined by each airline and the size of the aircraft, so make sure to check with them before flying.
 In general, most airlines have adopted a maximum carry-on size of 45 linear inches, determined by adding up the length, width and depth of a bag (typically 22 x 14 x 9 inches).
 These dimensions are determined by taking the longest measurement possible, so if your prospective carry-on has protruding handles and wheels they should be included in your calculations.

-Some "wide-body" roll-aboards currently on the market measure 20 x 16 x 9 inches, which do meet the commonplace 45 linear-inch rule, but won't fit into the 14 x 9 x 22-inch sizing boxes typically used to determine whether bags meet carry-on dimensional requirements—which means they may often have to be checked at the gate.
-If in doubt, contact your air carrier, or stick with the 20 x 16 x 9 standard.
+Some “wide-body” rollerboards currently on the market measure 20 x 16 x 9-inch, which do meet the commonplace 45 linear-inch rule, but won’t fit into the 22 x 14 x 9-inch sizing boxes typically used to determine whether bags meet carry-on dimensional requirements – which means they may often have to be checked at the gate.
+If in doubt, contact your air carrier, or stick with the 22 x 14 x 9-inch standard.

 Be aware that overfilling a bag – especially one with protruding outside pockets – can turn a dimensionally legal bag into an oversize one that will have to be checked.